BenAmpel/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Management Information Systems Ph.D.
-Student
+role: Assistant Professor in Computer Information Systems

 # Organizations/Affiliations to show in About widget
 organizations: